MHM-lab/MHM-lab.github.io/_pages/join_us.md

 All currently available PhD positions are listed here.

 ## HIWI positions and Master Internships
-All currently available PhD positions are listed here.
+All currently available positions are listed here.